jjoschyy/W1Direct/readme.md

 w1.updateDeviceById({deviceId:'DEVICEID', set:'resolution', value:'12bit'})
 ```

 A higher resolution will give you more decimal values.
+For the DS18S20 the decimals are interpolated.
 The possible decimals are:

 ```js
 {